Kinetically constrained models out of equilibrium: Space-time renormalisation of CP to BP with death

 Recall from \cref{sec:coupling} that $U_0\in\cU$ is such that $U_0\subset \bbH_u$ for some $u\in S^{d-1}$.
-In this section we perform a simple renormalisation of the $\{U_0\}$-CP to the $\cU_0$-BP with death {(recall from \cref{subsec:death,subsec:BP} that BP is a CA, so we may consider its version with death)}, where $\cU_0$ contains a single set given by $\{0,-1\}^{d}\setminus\{0\}$.
+In this section we perform a simple renormalisation of the $\{U_0\}$-CP to the $\cU_0$-BP with death {(recall from \cref{subsec:death,subsec:BP} that BP is a CA, so we may consider its version with death)}, where

 The renormalisation is similar to the ones used in \cites{Mareche20,Mareche19a,Mountford19}, where one obtains oriented percolation as a result of the renormalisation.
 We start by fixing the relevant geometry.